Mimicoctopus1/6ame/README.md

-* .gitignore tells which files for git to ignore (IDK what this means if you can clarify in the comments that would be nice)
+* .gitignore tells which files for git to ignore
 * .prettierrc is my [PRETTIER](https://prettier.io) format.
 If you would like to use the default PRETTIER format, simply delete the .prettierrc file and it will use the same format as Glitch.
 * LICENSE is the MIT LICENSE document.